Why Is My Dog Trembling And Can’t Walk?

 Lastly, a dog can also tremble and not want to move due to trauma caused by a blow or accident.
 As with the previous cases, it is pain that prevents the animal from making any movement, so it is very important to try and locate the damaged limb or body part and visit a veterinarian.

-What to do if your dog trembles a lot and cannot walk?
+What to do if your dog is tembling and can't walk